Nikki C is wearing the 'Embrace Bra' in stellar.

 2. Nursing bras fold at the front because I can’t fill the cup out!

 Women with a small bust want a nursing bra that fits really well with their clothing.
-They want something that looks really good beneath singlets, t-shirts, jumpers, etc. If you have a small chest, you may want to try a nursing bra that’s not too structured so you don’t have problems with:
+They want something that looks really good beneath singlets, t-shirts, tanks, jumpers, etc. If you have a small chest, you may want to try a nursing bra that’s not too structured so you don’t have problems with:

 - Lack of support.